JaeoneJung/Text_To_Speech_for_Nature_Papers/README.md

 # 🗣 HTML to Speech Converter
 ### (macOS • Offline • Edge TTS)

 A simple, offline desktop app built with **Tkinter** for macOS.
-It converts saved HTML articles into MP3 audio using Microsoft’s `en-US-AriaNeural` voice via **Edge TTS**.
+It converts saved Nature HTML articles into MP3 audio using Microsoft’s `en-US-AriaNeural` voice via **Edge TTS**.

 ---